 Rachel Caplan ~ Founder & CEO

-I’m passionate about how film can be the catalyst for massive environmental change on a local and global scale.
+I'm passionate about film as the catalyst for massive environmental change on a local and global scale.
 In 2011, I launched the Green Film Fest – now the San Francisco Bay Area's leading event for films & conversations about people and the planet.